 It could turn out to be a costly mistake.

 Clinton played an integral part in advancing the free-trade pact with other Pacific nations as Obama’s top diplomat from 2009 to 2013.
-But as the frontrunner for the Democratic Party’s presidential nomination, Clinton now opposes the deal that will lower tariffs and reduce other trade barriers to the projected benefit of $220 billion in global economic output over the next ten years.
+But as the frontrunner for the Democratic Party’s presidential nomination, Clinton now opposes a deal that would lower tariffs and reduce other trade barriers to the projected benefit of $220 billion in global economic output over ten years.

 Republicans have predictably taken Clinton to task for what seems a turnabout.
 But she is worried about her own base.
 The left of the Democratic Party — including Bernie Sanders, a socialist presidential candidate, and Elizabeth Warren, the Massachusetts senator — is up in arms about the treaty which they see as a gain for giant corporations at the expense of American workers.

-It is hard to believe that Clinton really agrees with the protectionists.
+It’s hard to believe Clinton agrees with the protectionists.
 As Vox‘s Ezra Klein points out, she strongly backed the Trans Pacific Partnership in the past, calling it the “signature economic pillar” of America’s strategy in Asia and one that would demonstrate “the benefits of a rules-based order and greater cooperation with the United States.”

 Surely, concerns about pharmaceuticals and the absence of provisions around Chinese currency manipulation she now cites to oppose the pact are not enough to scuttle the whole agreement when it is so critical to safeguarding American interests in the Far East?

 Klein suggests Clinton criticizes the pact to keep her left-wing supporters happy, especially the trade unions which fear job losses as a result of freer trade.

 If that is the case, he argues, “it’s not a great way for Clinton to show she’s willing to make some unpopular decisions if they lead to better policy.”